adamplumb/acelookup/README.md

 # ACE Lookup

-This is a simple PHP driven web app to allow for easy lookups of (ACE)[https://github.com/ACEmulator/ACE] "weenies", derived from the most recent version of the (ACE World)[ttps://github.com/ACEmulator/ACE-World-16PY] database.
+This is a simple PHP driven web app to allow for easy lookups of [ACE](https://github.com/ACEmulator/ACE) "weenies", derived from the most recent version of the [ACE World](ttps://github.com/ACEmulator/ACE-World-16PY) database.

 This is currently focused on looking up attributes, skills, and weaknesses of "mobs" in the Asheron's Call universe.